Manufacturer profile

 Connectivity & Smart Home Integration

 How a robot connects to your network and integrates with your existing smart home determines how useful it will be in practice.
-MOVA's robots support 3 connectivity technologies, and third-party integrations.
+MOVA's robots support 6 connectivity technologies, 1 voice assistant, and third-party integrations.

 Third-Party Compatibility